adeptex/whispers/README.md

 > "My little birds are everywhere, even in the North, they whisper to me the strangest stories." - _Varys_

-Whispers is a static text analysis tool designed for parsing various common software config formats in search of hardcoded secrets.
-Whispers can run in the CLI or be integrated in a CI/CD pipeline.
+Whispers is a **static structured text** analysis tool designed for parsing various common software config formats in search of hardcoded secrets.
+Whispers can be used as a CLI executable, as well as a Python library, which is meant to facilitate its integration into automated processes and pipelines.

-Whispers is a **static structured text** parser, not a dynamic code parser.

 * :clipboard: [Release notes](RELEASE_NOTES.md)
 * :lady_beetle: [Report a bug](issues/new)